AnggaR96s/Reforestation/README.md

-## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
-Attire.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!